pratik98/WSB-Data-Science-Internship/Research Ideas.md

   * User-based analysis
     - Are there differences between "old" users (pre-2021) and new ones?
     - Are there clusters of users?
+    - Can we identify those that have posted (successful) DDs?
+    - Can we rank the users according to their expertise?
+    - Are the same users active in the other reviewed subreddits?

   * Compare it with
     - similar analysis from other social media platform e.g. Twitter